dylanleigh/PriceAndNutritionTrackingSystem/README.rst

    This can be combined with other "typical meal" meta-recipes to make an "average day" overview which can be used as a meal plan.

-   Changes to a recipe (or ingredient) will be reflected in any ingredient that uses them, so if you alter a recipe this will be reflected in the "typical meal/day" recipes.

-   They can also be used as "variables" in other recipes, e.g. if you sometimes use normal flour or gluten free flour, a "flour" recipe can be created which can be used to toggle between them with one change which effectively toggles the ingredient in multiple recipes at once.
+   This can also be used as a sort of "variables" in other recipes, e.g. if you sometimes use normal flour or gluten free flour, a "flour" recipe can be created which can be used to toggle between them with one change which effectively toggles the ingredient in multiple recipes at once.

 PANTS doesn't make assumptions or guesses
    It is preferable to show no data instead of wrong data.
 If an ingredient has